ff6347/gestalten-in-code/projects/gedankenblitze/index.md

 <h2>The algorithm</h2>

 <h3> Material and tools</h3>
-a white piece of paper: »background layer« a tracing paper: »drawing layer«
+a white piece of paper: »background layer«</br>
+a tracing paper: »drawing layer«</br>
 tools: 3 pens of different thickness